 Upwork is one of the biggest freelance marketplaces around and one of our favourite platforms for finding work.
 You can find all sorts of freelance jobs on Upwork – from web development to translation, customer service to marketing.
 And of course, writing jobs

 Upwork has a huge variety of freelance writing jobs ranging from blogging to web content writing, academic writing to ghostwriting and copywriting to screenwriting and many more.
-Short and long term jobs are available and the pay range varies depending on the job and your experience.
+Short and long term jobs are available and the pay range varies depending on the job and freelance writing experience.

 2. Freelance Writing Jobs